-Section 905.100 Aerobic Treatment Plants and NSF International/ANSI Standard 40 Wastewater Treatment Systems
+Section 905.100 Aerobic Treatment Plants and NSF International/ANSI Standard 40 Wastewater Treatment Systems a) General.
+Aerobic treatment plants and NSF International/ANSI Standard 40 wastewater treatment systems shall be tested and listed by NSF International or a laboratory approved by ANSI and certified compliant with the International Organization for Standardization (ISO)/International Electrotechnical Commission (IEC) Guide 65 to determine compliance with the requirements of ANSI/NSF International/ANSI Standard 40, Residential Wastewater Treatment

-- a) General.
-Aerobic treatment plants and NSF International/ANSI Standard 40 wastewater treatment systems shall be tested and listed by NSF International or a laboratory approved by ANSI and certified compliant with the International Organization for Standardization (ISO)/International Electrotechnical Commission (IEC) Guide 65 to determine compliance with the requirements of ANSI/NSF International/ANSI Standard 40, Residential Wastewater Treatment Systems, July 12, 2000.
-To assure compliance with certification requirements and the Act and this Part, the Department shall obtain and retain from NSF International a complete list of approved systems, approved components and approved component parts for each NSF International/ANSI Standard 40 wastewater treatment system installed and/or currently existing within the State.
-This list shall include any components or component parts approved prior to July 1, 2011 and any component or component parts approved following that date.
-Until the NSF approval information is received by the Department, the system shall not be considered approved in accordance with the Act and this Part.
+Systems, July 12, 2000.
+To assure compliance with certification requirements and the Act and this Part, the Department will obtain and retain from NSF International a complete list of approved systems, approved components and approved component parts for each NSF International/ANSI Standard 40 wastewater treatment system installed or currently existing within the State.
+Until the Department receives the NSF approval information, the system shall not be considered approved in accordance with the Act and this Part.
 Standard 40 is a standard that covers an organized and coordinated system of components that functions to treat wastewater generated by individual residences.
 This Part shall allow approved aerobic treatment plants and NSF International/ANSI Standard 40 wastewater treatment systems to serve residential property that is occupied on a year-round or full-time basis.
-Aerobic treatment plants shall not be used to serve residential property that is used as a seasonal, weekend, or part-time residence. - b) Class II Effluent.
-Aerobic treatment systemsplants listed by NSF International or a laboratory approved by ANSI to determine compliance with ANSI/NSF International/ANSI Standard 40 for Class II effluent shall discharge to one of the following: - 1) A subsurface seepage system designed and constructed in accordance with the requirements of Section 905.60. - 2) A sand filter designed and constructed in accordance with the requirements of Section 905.70 or 905.80.
+Aerobic treatment plants shall not be used to serve residential property that is used as a seasonal, weekend, or part-time residence.

-- 3) A waste stabilization pond designed and constructed in accordance with the requirements of Section 905.90. - c) Class I Effluent.
-NSF International/ANSI Standard 40 wastewater treatment systemsAerobic treatment plants listed by NSF International or a laboratory approved by ANSI to determine compliance with ANSI/NSF International/ANSI Standard 40 for Class I effluent shall discharge to one of the following: - A subsurface seepage field designed and constructed to be at least 2/3 the size determined necessary by Section 905.60.
+- b) Class II Effluent.
+Aerobic treatment systems plants listed by NSF International or a laboratory approved by ANSI to determine compliance with ANSI/NSF International/ANSI Standard 40 for Class II effluent shall discharge to one of the following: - 1) A subsurface seepage system designed and constructed in accordance with the requirements of Section 905.60. - 2) A sand filter designed and constructed in accordance with the requirements of Section 905.70 or 905.80. - 3) A waste stabilization pond designed and constructed in accordance with the requirements of Section 905.90. - c) Class I Effluent.
+NSF International/ANSI Standard 40 wastewater treatment systems Aerobic treatment plants listed by NSF International or a laboratory approved by ANSI to determine compliance with ANSI/NSF International/ANSI Standard 40 for Class I effluent shall discharge to one of the following: - A subsurface seepage field designed and constructed to be at least T the size determined necessary by Section 905.60.
 The subsurface system shall be installed as shallow as possible while maintaining a minimum of 6 inches of cover.
-There shall be at least 12 inches between the bottom of the subsurface seepage system (soil interface) and the shallowest limiting layer. - 2) ATo a surface discharge in accordance with Section 905.110. - d) Sizing.
-Aerobic treatment plants that are listed by NSF International or a laboratory approved by ANSI to determine compliance with ANSI/NSF International/ANSI Standard 40 as Class I and rated at 500 gallons per day will be allowed for the treatment of sewage from residential property having up to and including 4 bedrooms.
+There shall be at least 12 inches between the bottom of the subsurface seepage system (soil interface) and the shallowest limiting layer.

+- 2) A To a surface discharge in accordance with Section 905.110. - d) Sizing.
+Aerobic treatment plants that are listed by NSF International or a laboratory approved by ANSI to determine compliance with ANSI/NSF International/ANSI Standard 40 as Class I and rated at 500 gallons per day will be allowed for the treatment of sewage from residential property having up to and including four 4- bedrooms.
 Other aerobic treatment plants that are listed by NSF International or a laboratory approved by ANSI to determine compliance with ANSI/NSF International/ANSI Standard 40 as Class I shall be sized as follows:

 Bedrooms Minimum Rated Treatment Capacity-Gallons

 1 400

 2 400

 3 500

 4 500

 5 750

 6 900

 7 1000

 8 1200

 9 1350

+10 1500